mayafetzer/LiBatteryExtraction/README.md

 Machine learning framework for modeling and optimizing **metal leaching processes** from lithium-ion battery materials.

-This repository contains a full pipeline for **forward modeling, reverse process prediction, and active learning** to better understand and optimize the extraction of critical metals such as **Lithium (Li), Cobalt (Co), Manganese (Mn), and Nickel (Ni)**.
+This repository contains a full pipeline for **forward modeling** to better understand and optimize the extraction of critical metals such as **Lithium (Li), Cobalt (Co), Manganese (Mn), and Nickel (Ni)**.
 The workflow integrates data preprocessing, model training, uncertainty sampling, and interpretability analysis to support **AI-assisted process design for hydrometallurgical recycling**.

 ---